rust-lang/rust-by-example/examples/scope/lifetime/elision/input.md

-Some lifetime patterns are overwelmingly common and so they may be elide (dropped) and the borrow checker will implicitly add them.
+Some lifetime patterns are overwelmingly common and so they may be elided (dropped) and the borrow checker will implicitly add them.
 Elision exists solely because these patterns are common; saving typing and easing legibility.